hbz/lobid-blog/_posts/2019-09-18-skohub-prototype.md

 <img src="/images/2019-09-18-skohub-prototype/subscribe.png" alt="Screenshot of the HTML version of ESC published with SkoHub." style="width:420px">

-When you click this link, you will be driected to [SkoHub Deck](https://github.com/hbz/skohub-deck), an application to subscribe to and view notifications sent to a specific subject in your browser.
+When you click this link, you will be directed to [SkoHub Deck](https://github.com/hbz/skohub-deck), an application to subscribe to and view notifications sent to a specific subject in your browser.

 <img src="/images/2019-09-18-skohub-prototype/skohub-deck.png" alt="Screenshot of the HTML version of ESC published with SkoHub." style="width:620px">

 As the receiving end of notifications about new content about a specific subject SkoHub Deck makes use of the backend infrastructure provided by the [SkoHub Pubsub](https://github.com/hbz/skohub-pubsub) server.
 Although, SkoHub Pubsub is the core of the whole infrastructure and the module that connects all the other SkoHub components, it is not visible itself but only in applications like SkoHub Deck and SkoHub Editor which can send out notifications to a specific topic.

-So, when I descibe an OER in SkoHub Editor, assign the topic I have subscribed to and click "save", a notification about the resource will be sent to SkoHub Deck.
+So, when I describe an OER in SkoHub Editor, assign the topic I have subscribed to and click "save", a notification about the resource will be sent to SkoHub Deck.

 <img src="/images/2019-09-18-skohub-prototype/notification.png" alt="Screenshot of the HTML version of ESC published with SkoHub." style="width:620px">

-With this prototype the basic functionality of SkoHub is presented as a proof of concept.
+With this prototype the basic functionality of SkoHub is presented as a proof of concept:
 - an editor with validated structured data as output for
   1. *describing* a resource including the use of terms from a controlled vocabulary
   2. *sending notifications* to the terms' inboxes